 Over the years, National Geographic has made a name for itself by telling stories through photography, writing, film, and research.
 Now it's your turn.
 Go "on assignment" with National Geographic and dig deeper into a country's landscape and culture to develop your own story through research, photography, or hands-on field activities.
-Take a look at our eight On Assignment projects and the destinations in which they're offered.
+Take a look at our On Assignment projects and the destinations in which they're offered.
 Pick the place and project you find most intriguing, then get ready to set out into the world and create your story.

 Set out on photo shoots to improve your photography skills and capture the color and character of the places you encounter.
 Develop a photo-essay about a topic that sparks your interest.

 Explore the local wildlife and their habitats with naturalists and biologists.
 Learn about regional and national efforts to protect natural resources, and investigate the threats that population and poverty pose to conservation initiatives.

 Venture out with your exploration team to uncover the complex layers of past civilizations.
 Explore ancient ruins, discover the rich mythology behind treasured sites, and find the links between ancient and modern worlds.

 Work in production teams to document your journey, the people you meet, and the events you witness.
 Create a narrative that captures the sights, sounds, and personality of a place through the versatile medium of film.

 Cultivate a sense of "space and place" by discovering the interconnections between people and their environment.
 Ever wonder why Italians drink coffee and the British drink tea?
 Or how mountainous people adapt differently to their surroundings than desert nomads?
 Think like a geographer while exploring the history, ecology, and culture of the places you visit.